 Try to find the localized level of your lesion (LOL)…where the root of the problem is coming from.
 This could be in many places from receptors in the muscles, ligaments, skin or joints.
 It could be in the sensory pathways from any of these receptors to the spinal cord or the motor pathways from the spinal cord to the muscles.
 It could be in the spinal cord.
 It could be in your brainstem or in the cortex of the brain itself.
 This is found by a thorough history that you will give us.
-Our office uses evidence based diagnostic equipment on the first visit (HAVE A LINK DIAGNOSTICS PART OF THE WEBPAGE).
+Our office uses evidence based diagnostic equipment on the first visit.
 A physical examination is then performed by one of the doctors at SWBPC (this is usually Dr. Pendleton).
 They may order more testing at that time in the form of blood, saliva or urine testing.
 You will be given an assessment of what they believe is your problem at that time.
 The root problem will hopefully be found on your first or second visit to the office.

 Phase 2: Weeklong Neurological intensive treatment/therapy

 During this phase, a typical patient is seen 3 times per day for 5 days in order to create Neuroplasticity.
 The first day of treatment is when the doctors will determine what therapies they will be implementing for the week.
 While we do have patients that return for additional care, 80% of our patients only need to be seen for 5 days.
 At the end of your treatment, the doctor will give you a specific home exercise program that must be followed to promote long term potentiation (hard wiring your neuroplastic changes).
 The doctor will make a recommendation for continued care with your primary doctor or therapist, and whether returning to the SWBPC in the future will be beneficial.